-During the year under review the Governors held 3 Full Governing Body meetings and 3 Committee meetings.
-The training and induction provided for new Governors will depend on their existing experience.
-All new Governors will be given a tour of the Academy and the chance to meet with staff and students.
-All relevant Governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Governors.
-As there are normally only two or three new Governors a year, induction tends to be done informally and is tailored specifically to the individual.
+During the period under review the Governors held three full governing board meetings.
+The training and induction provided for new Governors did depend on their existing experience.
+All new Governors were given a tour of the Academy and the chance to meet with staff and students.
+All relevant Governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they needed to undertake their role as Governors.